trinodb/trino.io/_posts/2019-12-23-Presto-Experiment-with-Graivton-Processor.md

  }
 ```

 This patch is all we have to do to run Presto on the Arm platform.
-It should work for most cases.
+It should work for most cases except for the usage with [Hive connector](https://prestosql.io/docs/current/connector/hive.html) because it has a native code not yet available for Arm platform.

 # Prepare Docker Images